Think carrots, not candy as school snack, group suggests

 ABA's guidelines eliminate soda in elementary and middle schools but allow diet sodas and low-calorie sports drinks in high school.

-Companies such as The Coca-Cola Co (KO.N), PepsiCo Inc (PEP.N), and Nestle SA NESN.VX either had no immediate comment or referred questions to industry trade groups.
+Companies such as The Coca-Cola Co, PepsiCo Inc , and Nestle SA either had no immediate comment or referred questions to industry trade groups.

 Mars Inc, maker of the iconic M&M's chocolate candies, said it has already agreed to withdraw branded vending machines from schools and does not offer traditional candy in those settings.
 Mars said it has instead developed other, lower-calorie products.